 Watsco’s goal is to build a network of locations that provide the finest service and product availability for HVAC/R contractors, assisting and supporting them as they serve homeowners and businesses.
-Watsco has more than 4,600 employees assisting approximately 50,000 contractors who in turn, service, repair or replace HVAC/R systems.
-At December 31, 2012, the Company operated from 573 locations in 38 U.S. states, Canada, Mexico and Puerto Rico with additional market coverage on an export basis to Latin America and the Caribbean.
+Watsco has approximately 5,050 employees serving 88,000 active customers who in turn, service, repair or replace HVAC/R systems.
+At December 31, 2016, the Company operated 565 locations in the United States, Canada, Mexico and Puerto Rico with additional market coverage on an export basis to Latin America and the Caribbean.
 Watsco is the only publicly-traded HVAC/R distributor.
-The Company’s Common stock is traded on the New York Stock Exchange (NYSE) and the Professional Segment of NYSE Euronext in Paris under the ticker symbol WSO; the Company’s Class B common stock is traded on the NYSE under the ticker symbol WSOB.
+The Company’s Common stock is traded on the New York Stock Exchange (NYSE) under the ticker symbol WSO; the Company’s Class B common stock is traded on the NYSE under the ticker symbol WSOB.

 Watsco was founded in 1947 as a heating and cooling equipment and door and window parts manufacturer originally known as Wagner Tools.
 In 1963, Watsco became a publicly listed company, joined the American Stock Exchange in 1968 and later joined the NYSE in 1994.